attilaxban/cc-jh-todo-flask-react/README.md

 - **PostgreSQL**: Database management system to store TODO items.
 - **psycopg2**: PostgreSQL adapter for Python.
 - **dotenv**: To manage environment variables.
+- **GitHub Action**: Push request triggers the action to run some http test with HTTPie

 ## Installation